 While I lived in Salem, I was active in the Lion’s Club.
 I used to cook breakfast on Salem Day; which I enjoyed doing very much.
 Also, I was a member when the present Lion’s Club building was constructed.

 I ran for City Council but was defeated by Allen Woodhouse.
 In addition, have always exercised my privilege to vote and have never missed casting my vote in elections.
 I used to count votes in the elections in New Mexico.

 In December 1977, Zola and I celebrated our Golden Wedding anniversary.
 A reception for friends and relatives was held at the Ward cultural hall.

 I was honored on my 70th and 80th birthdays by my children.

-I have been retired 15 years now and have enjoyed my retirement years.
-I still farm ten acres of barley and corn and have 20 head of sheep along with caring for my 2.5-acre lot.
-I have enjoyed good health and always have some project to keep me busy.
-I recently had cataract surgery on my eyes which has improved my vision.
+I have been retired for 15 years now and have enjoyed my retirement years.
+Also, I still farm ten acres of barley and corn and have 20 head of sheep along with caring for my 2.5-acre lot.
+I have enjoyed good health and always have some projects to keep me busy.
+Furthermore, I recently had cataract surgery on my eyes which has improved my vision.

 Personal History of Zola Killian

 I, Zola Carlson, was born of goodly parents in Salem, Utah, on May 15, 1908, in a little red brick home.
 It was just south of the Ammon Stone home.
 It has now been torn down.
 My parents later moved up Loafer Street on the left-hand corner lot, just below the Salem Canal.

 This was the happy childhood memories that I remember, lawn, pretty flowers, big barn, barnyard, and orchards with all kinds of fruit trees—apples, peaches, cherries, apricots, and prunes—which my mother always canned every summer for the winter supply.
 We also had black raspberries and red currants for jelly.
 I loved to help her pick the fruit for canning.